Can Dogs Eat Apple Cores and Seeds?

-Although one apple seed contains a tiny amount of cyanide, the chemical can accumulate to dangerous doses after repeated feeding over a long time with other health factors in play.
+Although one apple seed contains a small amount of cyanide, the chemical can accumulate to dangerous doses after repeated feeding over a long time with other health factors in play.
 Apple seeds actually contain amygdalin, a harmless plant compound when intact.
 When chewed or digested, amygdalin degrades to cyanide.
-This leads us to an important question:

 How Much Cyanide Is Lethal To Dogs And Humans?